 In Section 2 we start with the discussion of foundations of our work.
 Design components follow in Sections 3.
 Section 4 provides a categorization of these components.
-Design composition is discussed in Section 5.
-Considerations about infrastructure are made in Section 6.
-Section 7 follows with a review of related work.
-Section 8 draws conclusions and points out future work.
+In Section 5 we describe design constraints.
+Design composition is discussed in Section 6.
+Considerations about infrastructure are made in Section 7.
+Section 8 follows with a review of related work.
+Section 9 draws conclusions and points out future work.

-2. Foundation
+2. FOUNDATION

-Design patterns [11], the notion of design components [13] and role modeling [19, 23] build the cornerstone of our approach to compositional design reuse.
+Design patterns [9], the notion of design components [11] and role modeling [17, 21] build the cornerstone of our approach to compositional design reuse.